pingidentity/terraform-provider-pingone/docs/resources/mfa_application_push_credential.md

 ### Required

 - `application_id` (String) The ID of the application to create the push notification credential for.
+Must be a valid PingOne resource ID.
+This field is immutable and will trigger a replace plan if changed.
 - `environment_id` (String) The ID of the environment to create the application push notification credential in.
+Must be a valid PingOne resource ID.
+This field is immutable and will trigger a replace plan if changed.

 ### Optional

-- `apns` (Block List, Max: 1) A block that specifies the credential settings for the Apple Push Notification Service. (see [below for nested schema](#nestedblock--apns))
+- `apns` (Block List) A single block that specifies the credential settings for the Apple Push Notification Service. (see [below for nested schema](#nestedblock--apns))
-- `fcm` (Block List, Max: 1) A block that specifies the credential settings for the Firebase Cloud Messaging service. (see [below for nested schema](#nestedblock--fcm))
+- `fcm` (Block List) A single block that specifies the credential settings for the Firebase Cloud Messaging service. (see [below for nested schema](#nestedblock--fcm))
-- `hms` (Block List, Max: 1) A block that specifies the credential settings for Huawei Moble Service push messaging. (see [below for nested schema](#nestedblock--hms))
+- `hms` (Block List) A single block that specifies the credential settings for Huawei Moble Service push messaging. (see [below for nested schema](#nestedblock--hms))

 ### Read-Only